New Jersey Computer Crimes Lawyer

 Computer-related criminal charges in New Jersey carry a range of penalties.

-It is a fourth-degree crime to access and recklessly alter, damage or destroy any data, computer storage medium, computer program or software, computer equipment, computer system, or computer network.
-This becomes a third-degree offense if the value of the damage exceeds $5,000.
+It is a fourth-degree crime to access and recklessly alter, damage, or destroy any data, computer storage medium, computer program or software, computer equipment, computer system, or computer network.
+If the value of the damage exceeds $5,000, it becomes a third-degree offense.

 • Has a value exceeding $5,000.

-Using a computer to defraud, or to illegally obtain services, property, personal identifying information, or money from the owner of a computer or any third party is also a third-degree offense.
+Using a computer to defraud or illegally obtain services, property, personal identifying information, or money from the computer’s owner or any third party is also a third-degree offense.
 This becomes a second-degree offense if the value of the services, property, personal identifying information, or money obtained exceeds $5,000.

 Any activity above can be charged as a first-degree offense if it results in a substantial interruption or impairment of public communications, transportation, water supplies, gas or power, or any other public service.